ModaOperandi/sc-state-machine/README.md

 ![Event Sourcing](images/EventSourcing.png)

 When `Command` hits state machine, first what happening, the latest state restored from the `total order` of previous events.
-There is always `empty` or `initial` state has to be provided as starting point.
+There is always `empty` or `initial` or `zero` state has to be provided as starting point.
 On the picture it is `State0`.
 Every event is the storage replayed against state machine starting from `State0`.

 Resulting `State3` is the latest state *before* new command was executed.
 At this point `state machine` has `Command` and `State3`, having these two artifacts, new `Event` may be calculated and persisted into the `total order` store.